Treasures of Turkey

 Some of these islands appear as the Yassica Islands group on several maritime maps.
 Anchorage is available at the nearest port of Gocek.
 Yassica Islands in the Gulf of Fethiye is one of the most romantic places, ideal for spending quality time with your partner and photographing gorgeous sunsets.
 The islands are covered with pine and olive trees, have many sheltered and shallow bays and are ideal for water sports enthusiasts.
 Then we will cruise to Tersane Island.

 Also known as Shipyard Island, these are the largest in the Gulf of Fethiye.
 A deep, 100m long channel provides entry into these islands.
 There are covered and sheltered bays on the east side, which is also known as summer harbor.
 The western part is closed due to fierce winds, it is best to anchor here.
 According to historical sourcesTersaneIslandswere called Telandria.
 There are about a hundred ruins of ancient houses that can e seen from the land and the sea.
 These islands proved to be most secure for sailors in the entireGulfofFethiyeduring the Byzantine period.
-Post the Treaty of Lausanne in 1922, many residents migrated to Greece and other regions.
+Post the Treaty of Lausanne in 1922, many residents migrated to Mediterranean and other regions.
 Dinner and overnight stay at Tersane Island.

 Bedri Rahmi Bay, Sarsala Bay